Gooey <-->

 What is an employee engagement calendar?

 An employee engagement calendar is your company's roadmap for making work more enjoyable.
-It can be a list of dates or even a detailed plan outlining activities and events scheduled throughout the year to boost happiness and loyalty.
+It can be a simple list of dates or a detailed plan outlining activities and events scheduled throughout the year to boost happiness and engagement.

 In addition to lighthearted national holidays (e.g., “National Chocolate Chip Cookie Day”), HR teams might also want to include holiday parties and other annual company events.

-Building an employee engagement calendar is one way companies can show that they want to develop a positive work environment.
-Simply, it's a tool that helps companies schedule fun and meaningful activities to keep employees engaged and happy at work.
+Building an employee engagement calendar is a meaningful way companies can show they want to develop a positive work environment.
+It's a tool that helps companies schedule fun and meaningful activities to keep employees engaged and happy at work.

 January

-If you’re thinking of ways to keep spirits high after the New Year’s holiday, a little friendly competition might do the trick.
-Organize a virtual trivia night to bring your teammates together.
+If you’re thinking of ways to keep spirits high after New Year’s Day, a little friendly competition might do the trick.
+Organize a virtual trivia game to bring your teammates together.
 Here are a few trivia game ideas to get the ball rolling.

-Start your Monday off the right way: Kick off the week with a company-sponsored breakfast.
-Give your remote employees a breakfast voucher or stipend to spend at a local deli or bagel spot.
+Kick off the week with a company-sponsored breakfast.
+Give your remote employees a breakfast voucher or stipend for spending at a local deli or bagel spot.

 February

-If you subscribe to Lattice’s newsletter, you already know that We ♡ Humans.
-Because you feel the same way about your employees, surprise them with a sweet treat ahead of Valentine’s Day.
+If you subscribe to Lattice’s newsletter, you already know We ♡ Humans.
+Because you feel the same way about your employees, surprise them with a sweet treat for Valentine’s Day.
 Include a heartfelt note to make the gesture even more meaningful.
 Don’t forget to send something to remote colleagues as well!

 March

-As an HR professional, you know that employee appreciation matters year-round.
-Still, you can go above and beyond on National Employee Appreciation Day by giving employees an impressive piece of company swag, sponsoring lunch, or even giving them a surprise long weekend.
+HR practitioners know employee recognition matters year-round.
+Still, you can go above and beyond on National Employee Appreciation Day by giving employees company swag, a sponsored lunch, or even a surprise long weekend.

 You can't prioritize DEIB without recognizing the experiences and achievements of women.
 Highlight the impact that girls and women worldwide have as workers, caregivers, innovators, community organizers, and teammates in the workplace.

-This year, “St. Paddy’s” falls on a Sunday.
-On the Friday before, decorate the office in green (or share festive Zoom backgrounds) and host a traditional Irish cooking class featuring staples like shepherd’s pie, corned beef and cabbage, and soda bread.
+Decorate the office in green, share festive Zoom backgrounds, or host a traditional Irish cooking class featuring staples like shepherd’s pie, corned beef and cabbage, and soda bread.

 April

 Our workplaces wouldn't be what they are without the administrative professionals keeping everything running smoothly.
-Take time to recognize these individuals' outstanding contributions using your team praise tool or by organizing a company onsite or virtual event.
+Take time to recognize their outstanding contributions using your team praise tool or by organizing a virtual event.

 May

 This holiday commemorates the Mexican Army's victory at the Battle of Puebla in 1862.
-Take the opportunity to celebrate Mexican heritage with a company-sponsored panel and catered lunch or dinner on the Friday before Cinco de Mayo.
+Celebrate Mexican heritage with a company-sponsored panel and catered lunch or dinner.
 Traditional staples like mole poblano and chalupas are closely associated with the Mexican state of Puebla and the holiday.

 June

 What better way to celebrate a Friday?
-This year on Doughnut Day, give employees a tasty treat (with sprinkles on top) to enjoy with their morning coffee.
+This year on Doughnut Day, give employees a tasty treat to enjoy with their morning coffee.

-Juneteenth honors the day when enslaved people in Texas learned that the Civil War was over and were now free.
+Juneteenth honors the day enslaved people in Texas learned the Civil War was over, and they were now free.
 Inspired by the Black Lives Matter movement, a record number of companies observed the day for the first time in 2020 to give employees an opportunity to reflect.
+Work with your Black Employees’ Resource Group to learn how they’d like to honor the day.

-Spending time outdoors comes with a heap of physical and mental health benefits, including stress relief.
+Spending time outdoors comes with heaps of physical and mental health benefits, including stress relief.
 Kick off the summer by organizing an offsite picnic for employees at a nearby park.
-If your team is working remotely, you can also host a virtual lunch over Zoom.
+If your team works remotely, you can also host a virtual lunch over Zoom.

 July